Feds figured out why FIU bridge fell. Now prosecutors must decide if deaths were a crime

 In wrapping up a 19-month probe last week, a federal transit safety board blamed the fatal bridge collapse at Florida International University on a major design error and a complete lack of oversight, calling the accident “astounding.”

 Now, Miami-Dade prosecutors and homicide detectives must decide if those mistakes crossed the line into criminal negligence — and if the company that designed the bridge, Tallahassee-based FIGG Bridge Engineers, as well as other individuals and entities overseeing the project, should be charged with manslaughter.
-FIGG engineers are also likely to face investigation from the state’s licensing board.
+Engineers who worked on the bridge are also likely to face investigation from the state’s licensing board.
 Six people died in the March 15, 2018, collapse.

 Florida law is generally favorable to construction companies after accidents, and legal experts say a criminal case would be challenging.